thoughtspot/thoughtspot.github.io/_end-user/search/about-tables.md

 1. Click the **edit table configuration** icon ![]({{ site.baseurl }}/images/icon-gear-10px.png){: .inline} to the upper right of your table.
 The **Edit table** panel appears, on the **Configure** menu.

-2. Select the measure you want to format the values of, or the attribute whose column summary you would like to format.
+2. Select the column you want to format the values of, or the column whose column summary you would like to format.

     ![Select a measure]({{ site.baseurl }}/images/table-config-edit.png "Select a measure")